Recalibrating $\mathbb{R}$-order trees and $\mbox{Homeo}_+(S^1)$-representations of link groups: Asymptotic circle representations of flows on 3 -orbifolds

-The existence results of Proposition \ref{prop: pa implies co orbifold} and Corollary \ref{cor: branched covers of pseudo-Anosov links} are used in the proof of our main result, Theorem \ref{thm: pa implies co orbifold 2}, to deal with a special case when the leaf space of a certain lamination is degenerate.
+The existence results of Proposition \ref{prop: pa implies co orbifold} and Corollary \ref{cor: branched covers of pseudo-Anosov links} are used in the proof of our main theorem, Theorem \ref{thm: pa implies co orbifold 2}, to deal with a special case when the leaf space of a certain lamination is degenerate.